 Claim 5 gets 3 points for the amount of information included.
 Although he did include mostly accurate information, I think Fomenko left out some noteworthy info.
 The seals had ages ranged between 615 to 4600 years old.
 The mummified remains were believed to be no more than 20 to 30 years old, which I note here because it offers a more complete picture, and it shows even greater discrepancies than the picture offered by Fomenko.

-I marked this first one of the points as contradicted because the claim about the 1300 year old seals is somewhat incorrect.
+I marked the first one of the points as contradicted because the claim about the 1300 year old seals is somewhat incorrect.
 The original report says it was just one seal, not multiple seals.
 I think saying seals is misleading but the reason for this inaccuracy is unclear (translation issue? purposeful exaggeration?).
 Additionally, there was a different seal, this one from Lake Bonney, known to be dead for less than a month, gave the age of 615 ± 100 years.

 “The examples given show that radiocarbon dating can deem the specimens thousands of years older than they really are.”